bwy-dev/bwy-dev.github.io/_posts/2018-10-03-how-to-set-up-pygments-syntax-highlighting-in-jekyll.markdown

 I recently decided that the default syntax highlighting with Jekyll was a bit plain, and wanted to look into customizing it for this wesite but struggled find all of the necessary information in one place.
 As a reasult I thought it would be a good idea to write this guide.

-> *note: Pygments is currently not supported by Github Pages and since writing this article I have switched back to rouge*
+> *note: Pygments is currently not supported by Github Pages, despite this it seems to run perfectly fine, but it is worth noting nonetheless*

 &nbsp;